Is No Exam Life Insurance For Smokers A Good Idea?

 STOP right now…

 This is one of those behaviours that impact your rates SUBSTANTIALLY.
 If you read my high-risk article you know that most are healthier than they think when it comes to the way underwriters view you as an applicant.

 This is illustrated through the numbers.
 I don’t want to go on about it because the facts speak for themselves.
-So I’m going to lay out some figures you to peruse and then we can get into the nitty-gritty.
+So I’m going to lay out some figures for you to peruse and then we can get into the nitty-gritty.

 $217.35 Per Month